binaryn3xus/HomeOps/README.md

 ### Home DNS

-On my Vyos router I have CoreDNS deployed as a container.
-I have a split-dns setup so I can access certain pods on my network but not expose them to the public internet.
+On my Vyos router I have [Bind9](https://github.com/isc-projects/bind9) and [dnsdist](https://dnsdist.org/) deployed as containers.
+In my cluster `external-dns` is deployed with the `RFC2136` provider which syncs DNS records to `bind9`.

-You can see more about this setup in my VyOS repo: [VyosConfig](https://github.com/binaryn3xus/VyosConfig)
+Downstream DNS servers configured in `dnsdist` such as `bind9` (above) and [NextDNS](https://nextdns.io/).
+All my clients use `dnsdist` as the upstream DNS server, this allows for more granularity with configuring DNS across my networks.
+These could be things like giving each of my VLANs a specific `nextdns` profile, or having all requests for my domain forward to `bind9` on certain networks, or only using `1.1.1.1` instead of `nextdns` on certain networks where adblocking isn't required.

 ### Public DNS

-Outside the `external-dns` instance mentioned above another instance is deployed in my cluster and configure to sync DNS records to [Cloudflare](https://www.cloudflare.com/).
-The only ingresses this `external-dns` instance looks at to gather DNS records to put in `Cloudflare` are ones that have an ingress class name of `external` and an ingress annotation of `external-dns.alpha.kubernetes.io/target`.
+Outside the `external-dns` instance mentioned above another instance is deployed in my cluster and configured to sync DNS records to [Cloudflare](https://www.cloudflare.com/).
+The only ingress this `external-dns` instance looks at to gather DNS records to put in `Cloudflare` are ones that have an ingress class name of `external` and contain an ingress annotation `external-dns.alpha.kubernetes.io/target`.

 ---